-- 1) Must not be currently federally sanctioned, debarred or excluded from participation in any of the following programs: Medicare, Medicaid or FEHBP; - 2) Possess a current, valid, unencumbered, unrestricted, and non-probationary license in the state(s) where he or she provides services to Members; - 3) Possess a current, valid, and unrestricted Drug Enforcement Agency (DEA) and/or Controlled Dangerous Substances (CDS) registration for prescribing controlled substances, if applicable to his/her specialty in which he or she will treat Members.
-The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating Members.
-Practitioners who see Members in more than one state must have a DEA/CDS registration for each state; and - 4) Meet the education, training and certification criteria as required by Healthy Blue.
+- 1) Must not be currently federally sanctioned, debarred or excluded from participation in any of the following programs: Medicare, Medicaid or FEHBP; - 2) Possess a current, valid, unencumbered, unrestricted, and non-probationary license in the state(s) where they provide services to members; - 3) Possess a current, valid, and unrestricted Drug Enforcement Agency (DEA) and/or Controlled Dangerous Substances (CDS) registration for prescribing controlled substances, if applicable to their specialty in which they will treat members.
+The DEA/CDS registration must be valid in the state(s) in which the practitioner will be treating members.
+Practitioners who see members in more than one state must have a DEA/CDS registration for each state; and - 4) Meet the education, training and certification criteria as required by Healthy Blue.